kstep/graphicsmagick/www/benchmarks.rst

 Introduction
 ============

-GraphicsMagick 1.3.6 has been benchmarked against the most recent ImageMagick release available at time of release.
-ImageMagick has recently been significantly updated to use OpenMP as has GraphicsMagick 1.3.6.
+GraphicsMagick 1.3.7 has been benchmarked against the most recent ImageMagick release available at time of release.
+ImageMagick has been significantly updated to use OpenMP as has GraphicsMagick 1.3.7.
 Several disparate types of systems were used in our testing.
-We are pleased to see that ImageMagick's performance has improved significantly on the benchmark that we posted earlier (see `GraphicsMagick 1.2 Benchmarks`_).
-It seems that access to the useful benchmark and GraphicsMagick source code has been quite helpful to ImageMagick in order to resolve many of the performance issues.
+We are pleased to see that ImageMagick's performance has improved significantly on the benchmark that we posted earlier (see `GraphicsMagick 1.2 Benchmarks`_) but also notice that in recent months, ImageMagick performance has taken a serious nose-dive with these newer benchmarks.

 Executive Summary
 =================

-GraphicsMagick is typically 1.5 to 5X faster at executing image processing operations from the command line than ImageMagick 6.5.4 is.
+GraphicsMagick is typically 1.5 to 5 times faster at executing image processing operations from the command line than ImageMagick 6.5.6 is.
-Some ImageMagick algorithms run as much as 97X slower.
-ImageMagick 6.5.4 only runs adequately on the latest high-end hardware with large caches, and runs poorly on most of the installed computing base.
+Some ImageMagick algorithms run as much as 107 times slower.
+ImageMagick 6.5.6 only runs adequately on the latest high-end hardware with large caches, and runs poorly on most of the installed computing base.
 Even on the latest high-end hardware, GraphicsMagick is much more efficient and uses much less CPU than ImageMagick.

 The often extreme difference in the results is difficult to believe until one inspects the source code from both packages and sees that